Nathaniel Towson: War of 1812

 With American and British tensions escalating, Towson was appointed captain in the United States Army artillery on March 15, 1812.
 His service during the War of 1812 began with a notable success.
 His first engagement involved his commanding a small group to capture a British brig, HMS Caledonia.
 The successful capture propelled Towson's reputation.
 He quickly rose through the ranks, both through his own acts of individual bravery and his effective artillery command.
 While commanding relatively few artillery pieces, his batteries' discharges were so numerous that his position during the Siege of Fort Erie became known as "Towson's Lighthouse".
 During the War of 1812, he commanded artillery during many confrontations, including the Battle of Fort George, the Battle of Stoney Creek, the Battle of Queenston Heights, the Battle of Chippawa, the Battle of Lundy's Lane, and the Siege of Fort Erie.

 Post war

 After the War, Towson was assigned to a command Fort Independence in Boston and then Fort Wolcott in Newport, Rhode Island.
 He was then appointed Paymaster-General of the United States Army in 1819 and was promoted to colonel on June 1, 1821.
 As Paymaster General, Towson resided primarily in Washington, D.C.
 Towson received a brevet (honorary promotion) to brigadier general on June 30, 1834, and another to major general on May 30, 1848, for his services during the Mexican War.
 Towson died while on active duty on July 20, 1854, after serving 42 years in the army.
 He was buried at Oak Hill Cemetery in Washington, D.C.
+Towson was succeeded as Paymaster-General by Col. Benjamin Larned, who served in that post until his death in 1862.